 Liz has strong experience of engaging with local people both at grassroots and strategic level and is looking forward to using this to help improve health and social care across Wolverhampton.

-Tracy Cresswell - Community Engagement/Volunteer Coordinator
+Tracy Cresswell - Local Healthwatch Manager

 "In my personal life, I volunteer at an athletics club as club secretary with the responsibility of maintaining members and recruiting new ones.
 Here, I use all my skills gathered professionally in negotiating and persuading members to follow club processes and procedures.”